folkertdev/reversible-debugger/bachelor-thesis/thesis.md

     | Free (f (Free f a))
 ```

-and as the name suggests it has a Monad instance.
+and as the name suggests `Monad.Free` has a Monad instance.

 This then makes it possible to define a functor that represents instructions, define some helpers and then use do-notation to write our actual programs.